kangoolutions/CPI-Grafana-Monitor/getting_started.md

 The last step is to configure the Integration Flow "Send MessageLogs and Metrics to Grafana" in the package "Kangoolutions Grafana Monitor" from step 4.

-Please check the following values are configured:
+Please check if the following values are configured:
 | Field | Example Value | Description |
 |------------------------------------------------------|-----------------------------------------------------------|---------------------------------------|
 | Receiver -> InfluxMetrics -> influx metrics base url | https://influx-prod-10-prod-us-central-0.grafana.net | The url for the influx import |